Political Science (POLI)

 POLI 1120 3 credits

-Canadian Government and Politics
+Canadian Politics and Government

 Students will survey Canadian politics and government.
-They will explore Canada's political culture, its constitution, federalism, and relations with indigenous peoples, as well as its institutions of government, including parliament, crown, prime minister and cabinet, bureaucracy, and the courts.
+They will explore Canada's political culture, its constitution, federalism, and relations with Indigenous peoples, as well as its institutions of government, including parliament, crown, prime minister and cabinet, bureaucracy, and the courts.
 Students will also investigate the mechanisms that help to mobilize citizens and link them to government, such as political parties, elections, interest groups and social movements.
 Students will thus acquire an enhanced command of their political environment and an enriched understanding of dilemmas facing Canada as a diverse liberal-democratic community.

 Level: UG